Beyond the Final Layer: Intermediate Representations for Better Multilingual Calibration in Large Language Models

 Other Keywords: calibration, multilinguality

-TL;DR: Multilingual calibration is worse than English, intermediate representations improves multilingual calibration.
+TL;DR: Multilingual calibration is worse, we propose LACE to use intermediate representations that improves multilingual calibration.

 Submission Number: 56